 If a public agency denies a request for public records, the requester may file an appeal with the Attorney General for review of the agency's actions.
 The appeal consists of a letter describing the circumstances of the denial, a copy of the written request, and a copy of the agency's written denial, if the agency issued a denial.
 KRS 61.880(2).
-Unless the requester is an inmate confined in a jail or correctional facility, and he or she is aggrieved by a denial issued by the Kentucky Department of Corrections, KRS 197.025(3), the requester may bypass the Attorney General's Office and file an appeal in circuit court.
+The Attorney General will also accept appeals by email submitted to OAGAppeals@ky.gov, so long as the email contains a copy of the requester's original request, and the agency's response to the request if one was provided.
+The same process may be used by those appealing the failure of a public agency to respond to a request.
+In such cases, the requester must explain that the agency's response was not included because of the agency's failure to respond to the request.
+Unless the requester is an inmate confined in a jail or correctional facility, KRS 197.025(3), the requester may bypass the Attorney General's Office and file an appeal in circuit court.
 KRS 61.882(2).